 The factory tour will take you through the process of Tea Plucking, Withering, Rolling, Fermentation, Firing and Sorting/Grading which is then packed and sent to tea auctions in Colombo.
 Black tea is sometimes also often flavoured with other flavours of fruits and berries which can be bought at their boutique shop.

 Tea tasting is complimentary.
 It’s an experience to walk through the tea gardens and if you are lucky lend a hand in plucking tea.

 Mackwoods or Damro Labookellie Tea Center

 This is the official Tea shop of the Mackwoods Tea company, one of the oldest in Sri Lanka.
 They give a free tour of the tea plantation with an explanation of the tea quality and the process.
-However, unlike Pedro tea factory, you cannot see the processing of tea leaves to fine dust.
+However, unlike the Pedro tea factory, you cannot see the processing of tea leaves to fine dust.
 But the tour is probably better with more information.

 You can taste the tea at their restaurant built in colonial style.
 The prices are slightly overpriced but then what is it for the tea lovers.
 Oh, and it is located 18 km outside the city (check the map above or location here), not the museum that google map points to.